MrHydralisk/Anomalies-Expected/README.md

 Have it own research tab Anomalies Expected, which work same way as Anomaly tab.
 On some study notes label and description of anomaly might change to fit the current understanding of the anomaly.

+Anomalies Classification:
+* Class 0 anomaly "Safe".
+* Class 1 anomaly "Caution".
+* Class 2 anomaly "Warning".
+* Class 3 anomaly "Danger".
+* Class 4 anomaly "Critical".

 Currently available:
-* 3 Anomaly of basic category
+* 4 Anomaly of basic category
-* 3 Anomaly of advanced category
+* 4 Anomaly of advanced category

 ### Ordinary Bed